facebookresearch/ParlAI/docs/source/tutorial_mturk.md

 and regular collection tasks can be found [here](https://github.com/facebookresearch/Mephisto/tree/master/examples/static_react_task).

-We will be moving some of our common tasks out of the Mephisto repo into the ParlAI repo soon, alongside better documentation and tooling for those common tasks.

-See the [turn annotations task README](https://github.com/facebookresearch/ParlAI/blob/master/parlai/mturk/tasks/turn_annotations/README.md) for an example of what the front-end interfaces (CLI and Python script) of the new tasks will look like.

-The original guide for using the `parlai.mturk.core` module to collect data on MTurk is preserved below for those who are still running tasks on the old framework.
+We have moved our crowdsourcing code from `parlai.mturk` into [`parlai.crowdsourcing`](https://github.com/facebookresearch/ParlAI/blob/master/parlai/crowdsourcing).
+The original guide for using the `parlai.mturk.core` module to collect data on MTurk is preserved below for those who are still running tasks on the old framework, but it will be revamped soon to address the new Mephisto framework.
 :::

 In ParlAI, you can use Amazon Mechanical Turk for __data collection__,